If you’re making a return to trip to Moab, I highly recommend blocking off a day to go to the Needles Area of Canyonlands National Park.

 Where do I go?

 The hike to Druid Arch leaves from the Elephant Hill trailhead.
-I recommend first driving to the Big Spring Canyon Overlook (stop at the Wooden Shoe Overlook on the way) before going to Elephant Hill.
+But first, drive to the Big Spring Canyon Overlook (stop at the Wooden Shoe Overlook on the way).

 The entire hike to Druid Arch is 11 miles round-trip, which I didn’t want to get into, so we just planned to hike the trail until we wanted to turn around.
 The trail has the “needle” rock formations that the area of the park is named for, plus a lot of other red rock formations that are really beautiful and interesting.